tqa25/on-device-AI/README.md

 ## 🤝 Feedback

-This is an **experimental Alpha release**, and your input is crucial!
+This is an **experimental Beta release**, and your input is crucial!

 *   🐞 **Found a bug?** [Report it here!](https://github.com/google-ai-edge/gallery/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D)
 *   💡 **Have an idea?** [Suggest a feature!](https://github.com/google-ai-edge/gallery/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFEATURE%5D)